Some parts of Denso’s complex Diesel Particulate Filter (DPF) algorithms are somewhat known by now. Will update with new results from time to time.

 We’ve traced related Euro 4/5/6 ECU-ROM code.
 Here are all possible options:

 - Diagnostic protocol (SSM2 via Serial only).
 See post Oil Dilution Reset (K-Line, Euro4).
 There is no alternative method on Euro 4 models! ¹)

 - Diagnostic protocol (Extended OBD-II only since it is not implemented via SSM2 in ROM)

 - Manual procedure, check your owner’s manual.
-You only have 4 seconds to accomplish each steps from D to L:
+You only have 4 seconds to accomplish each item, starting from brake pedal:

 - Transmission in neutral